 Titles: 10 Domestic Championships

-San Lorenzo is a powerhouse club with a big local fan base and plenty of domestic glory; the only thing missing so far is international success.
-The Saints are the pride of the working class Boedo neighborhood, and fans are renowned for their passionate singing of a colorful array of club songs from the terraces.
+San Lorenzo is a powerhouse club with a big local fan base (including Pope Francis, a lifelong fan) and plenty of domestic glory; the only thing missing so far is international success.
+The Saints are the pride of the working class Boedo neighborhood (not Almagro, as their name suggests), and fans are renowned for their passionate singing of a colorful array of club songs from the terraces.
 They were once the owners of a majestic stadium, the Gasómetro, which unfortunately was torn down for financial reasons, and replaced by a supermarket.
 It is a team that almost has it all, but is just not quite Boca or River.

 Arch Rivals: Huracán